Boot on GCP

 Step 2 — Create a GCE instance

-First, create a firewall rule to allow HTTP traffic to instances tagged http.
+First, create a firewall rule to allow HTTPS traffic to instances tagged https.

 Then launch a VM using the public Kheeper GCE image.
 This image is a Fedora bootc image that automatically connects to the Kheeper registry on first boot.